vredesbyyrd/awesome-revelation/README.md

 Differences from upstream:
 - Show minimized clients when using `curr_tag_only`.
 When using a mix of tiled and floating layouts, this behavior makes more sense IMO.
 - Make `curr_tag_only` truly `curr_tag_only`.
 Old behavior would include the visible tag on other screens, Not just the tag that revelation is called from.
-- Now layout changes depending on the number of clients in a tag. `#clients <= 4 and fair or bling.equalarea`.
+- Now, layout changes depending on the number of clients in a tag. `#clients <= 4 and fair or bling.equalarea`.
 I prefer `equalarea` when there are lots clients.
-Still may try to make this better.
+Still room for improvement here.
 - Minor styling changes to the hintbox